ericametta/ericametta/README.md

-#👋 Hi, I’m Erica
+# 👋 Hi, I’m Erica
-- 🌱 Software Development and Hardware Design Engineer
+## 🌱 Software Engineer

+- I love building stuff and I would be exploring Artificial Intelligence soon.
+> Tech is one of the greatest forms of human expression.
+-
+- I'm an artist as well, so double human expression for me.
+HAHA.
+-
-- 📫 How to reach me: twitter: @erica_metta
+- 📫 You can reach me on twitter: @erica_metta

 <!---
 ericametta/ericametta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.